 Now let’s look at the questions themselves.

-Questions 1, 4, 7, 18, 20, 23, 24, 32, 34, 38, and 39 are all word problems apparently intended to be based on "real-life" examples.
-Every one them is an example of a classic @ddmeyer "pseudo-context" problem.
+Questions 1, 4, 7, 18, 20, 23, 24, 32, 34, 38, and 39 are all word problems apparently intended to be based on “real-life” examples.
+Every one them is an example of a classic @ddmeyer “pseudo-context” problem.
 They attempt to model real life, but do a very poor job of it.
 No one would ever try to actually solve any of those problems in real life.
 By including these types of questions on the exam, textbook companies now have to create similar problems for students and teachers (the majority of whom unfortunately rely on the textbook for their classroom practice exercises) have to teach those similar problems.
-Now you have a case of a standardized exam reinforcing bad pedagoy.
+Now you have a case of a standardized exam reinforcing bad pedagogy.

 Worse, these questions all have built in cultural references students have to decipher in order to be able to do the questions properly.
 When I taught in NY state, I showed kids how to draw a line through the parts of the question they didn’t understand and then try to decipher the actual mathematics they were being asked to do.
 What is the point in having a description of a problem at all if many of the students who will take the exam won’t understand your descriptions?